gautierdag/batche/README.md

 output_batch = batch_function(input_batch)
 print(output_batch)
 > ['HELLO', 'AGAIN']
 ```

 When calling the function with the same input batch again, the results will be fetched from the cache, improving the performance.
 Cache Types

 By default, the cache size is unlimited (uses a dictionary).
-If you want to limit the cache size, you can use the `maxsize` parameter.
-This will create an LRU Cache with the specified size:
+If you want to limit the cache size, you can use the `maxsize` parameter, this will create an LRU Cache with the specified size.

 # Important Notes